10+ Top Brand New Best tools to find DNS History of a Domain

 Spyse includes a massive record of 4.5+ billion domain names, 50+ million WHOIS records, and procedure 1 PB of data every month.
 Their free program enables you to regain up to 4 outcomes.
 Concerning DNS history documents, it may work well to locate what you’re needing.
 You can view history for A, AAAA, MX, CNAME, and TXT records.

 Complete DNS is a fantastic quick, easy, and free way to easily see changes on your nameservers, etc..
 They have over 2.2 billion nameserver change documents.
 Note: They may limit you to 3 free lookups within a particular length of time.

 WhoISrequest is a website we discovered that provides a fantastic view of a domain’s DNS history in regards to nameservers.
 In reality, they’ve been monitoring nameserver changes since 2002.
 Note: They will restrict you to 5 free lookups in a certain period of time.

 DNS History has been running DNS records because 2009.
 Their database now comprises over 650 million domain names and more than 2 billion DNS records.
 The data does not appear to be as precise in our view but has the potential to offer another fantastic reference.

 Domain Tools (Premium):

-We’ve always found exactly what we desire between another free websites mentioned previously.
-However, if for any reason you can not, there’s also a superior service from Domain Name Tools in which you are able to purchase a”Hosting History” report.
+We’ve always found exactly what we desire between another free website mentioned previously.
+However, if for any reason you can not, there’s also a superior service from Domain Name Tools in which you are able to purchase a ”Hosting History” report.
 This enables you to see historic IP addresses, name servers, and registrars.